Keyboard shortcuts

 • --active, -a: start active (one shot overlay)

-• --mode <MODE>: initial mode (transparent, whiteboard, blackboard)
+• --mode <MODE>: initial board id (transparent, whiteboard, blackboard, or a custom id)

 • --no-tray: disable system tray in daemon mode